-The recreational "Common Facilities" within the Common Areas include two swimming pools, deck areas, and related pool structures, the pier and the Beach and Clubhouse Facility (including the Community Mooring Field), the volleyball court, picnic tables, and personal watercraft storage racks at the Beach and Clubhouse Facility, the tennis and/or pickle ball courts, a basketball court and two bocce ball courts.
-Note that the Common Areas do not include the private property adjacent to, or within the driveways leading to, the two private single-family residences within the Rocky Ridge development, and Allowed Users are encouraged to respect the private property rights of the Owners of the single-family residences that are accessed by those driveways.
+"Common Area" and "Common Facilities" refer to the private roads, recreational facilities, grounds, maintenance yard and open space areas in Rocky Ridge.
+The recreational Common Facilities include two swimming pools, deck areas, and related pool structures, the pier and the Beach and Clubhouse Facility (including the Community Mooring Field), the volleyball court, picnic tables, and personal watercraft storage racks at the Beach and Clubhouse Facility, the tennis courts, a basketball court and two bocce ball courts.
+Note that the Common Areas do not include the private property adjacent to, or within the driveways leading to, the two private single family residences within the Rocky Ridge development, and Allowed Users are encouraged to respect the private property rights of the Owners of the single family residences that are accessed by those driveways.

-"Community Mooring Field" refers to the Association's buoy field in the waters of Lake Tahoe near the Beach and Clubhouse facility and the pier, as the same may be adjusted from time in agreement with applicable governmental authorities.
+"Community Mooring Field" refers to the Association's buoy field in the waters of Lake Tahoe near the Beach and Clubhouse facility and the pier.
 The Community Mooring Field exists pursuant to permits and licenses from the California State Lands Commission and the Tahoe Regional Planning Agency and currently includes 31 buoys for the mooring of boats that meet the criteria set forth in Paragraph "E-3", below, and two marker buoys.